 Where is the greatest opportunity for the sector today?
 What are the changes that you see most impacting the sector today?

 The sector has enormous opportunity to facilitate connection so that we may learn from and teach one another, valuing strengths and differences, and enhancing our own uniqueness.
-Following this notion, the ability of organizations to connect with constituents, as well as community and regional and national partners is critical to maintaining vitality.
+Following this notion, the ability of organizations to connect with constituents, as well as community, regional and national partners is critical to maintaining vitality.

 Who are your clients?